ReDI-School/js-berlin-2021-fall/lesson06.md

 We normally want to avoid useless repetitions.

-Luckily functions have to options to accept something called `parameters` that let us do just that.
+Luckily, functions have the options to accept something called `parameters` that let us do just that.

 ---